Abelianization and fixed point properties of units in integral group rings: Property [n-2] and for if

 First, if $j \neq i+1 $, $\left( x_{i,i+1}(s), x_{j,j+1}(r) \right) = 1$ which of course commutes with $x_{j,j+1}(r)$.
 So suppose now $j = i+1$, then $\left( x_{i,i+1}(s), x_{i+1,i+2}(r) \right) = x_{i,i+2}(sr)$ (here we used that $i \neq i+2$, or the fact that $n \neq 2$) which commutes with $x_{i+1,i+2}(r)$, proving the theorem. \end{proof}

-\begin{remark} As a matter of fact, this reasoning also provides an alternative and elementary proof for the fact that $\St_n(R)$ has \FR when $R$ is finitely generated as a unital ring.
+\begin{remark} As a matter of fact, the reasoning in the previous proof also provides an alternative and elementary proof for the fact that $\St_n(R)$ has \FR when $R$ is finitely generated as a unital ring.
 Indeed, by taking $m=1$ in the proof of \FR, we may provide the same argument when $T$ generates $R$ as a ring.
 This proof circumvents the use of the much more general result \cite[Theorem 6.2]{ErsJai} which states that $\St_n(R)$ satisfies property \T. \end{remark}

+As explained earlier, since property $\FA[n]$ and $\FR$ are preserved under quotients, \Cref{theo:E_n(R)_has_FR} now follows from the previous theorem and remark.